Nixon Peabody LLP

 April 24, 2020

-By Tracy Ickes and Alison Torbitt
+By Alison Torbitt

 The California State Public Health Officer has taken the position that construction is an “essential business,” but several local governments have issued more restrictive orders limiting construction to only certain types.
 We discuss guidance and best practices as businesses attempt to resume construction in California.